 GitOps for Tailscale ACLs with GitLab CI

-Access Control Lists (ACLs) define what users or devices are permitted to access in your Tailscale network.
-This is an alternative to managing the ACL changes in the Access Controls page of the admin console to use GitOps for Tailscale ACLs to manage the ACL changes.
-With GitOps, your GitLab merge requests will send your tailnet policy file to Tailscale to determine whether the ACL is valid and whether all ACL tests pass.
-Your GitLab pushes also check validity and run tests, and if successful, will automatically apply your tailnet policy file changes to your tailnet.
+Access Control Lists (ACLs) define what users or devices are permitted to access in your Tailscale network (known as a tailnet).
+An alternative to managing the ACL changes in the Access Controls page of the admin console is to use GitOps for Tailscale ACLs to manage the ACL changes.
+This article provides details on how to use GitLab CI/CD to automatically apply and test ACL changes to your tailnet.

 Prerequisites